opendatasoft/ods-documentation/source/using_api/v2/query_language.rst

    * * references
      * The references for the dataset

-The domain administrator might define a richer metadata template, thus giving acces to a richer set of filtering fields.
+The domain administrator might define a richer metadata template, thus giving access to a richer set of filtering fields.

 For example, one can search on public.opendatasoft.com datasets which have ``Paris`` in their title or description and which contain at least 50 000 records: